ruppmatt/AEDeveloper/README.rst

 do so you must first setup the venv folder, which will store our virtual environment libraries:

-  shell> virtualenv env  #virtualenv is a program installed by pip; env is the folder
+  shell> virtualenv venv  #virtualenv is a program installed by pip; venv is where it is stored
-                  #to Create

 If you are having problems, you can manually specify the python executable: